dapr/docs/daprdocs/content/en/reference/errors/_index.md

     	}
 ```

 For HTTP clients, Dapr translates the gRPC error model to a similar structure in JSON format.
-The response includes an errorCode, a message, and a details array that mirrors the structure found in the richer gRPC model.
+The response includes an `errorCode`, a `message`, and a `details` array that mirrors the structure found in the richer gRPC model.

 **Example of an HTTP Error Response:**
 ```json